ljoonal/BepInEx-Plugins/README.md

 ### FrameFocus

+This plugin allows you to limit the max framerate when alt-tabbed.

 Credit to the original MelonLoader mod [with the same name by MintLily](https://github.com/MintLily/FrameFocus), which is licensed with the same GPL3 license.
 This one does basically the same thing, but uses BepInEx instead of MelonLoader.

-Allows you to limit the max framerate when alt-tabbed.

 ## Building

-Drag the required DLL's (listed in the .csproj files) into the Libs folder, open in VSCodium press `F1` and run the build tasks.
+Drag the required DLL's (listed in the `shared.props` file and the `.csproj` files) into the Libs folder, open in VSCodium/VSCode press `F1` and run the build tasks.
 Please note that it working does depend on you having the `dotnet` command available in your environment.
+Or if you're not using VSC, you can just copy the commands and execute them manually on the command line.

 Alternatively you can try to open the folder in Visual Studio, but I cannot provide help for using that.
+If you do want to improve the situation, do feel free to contribute!

 ## Contributing

-Contact me on Discord or send me git patches that you want merged.
+[Contact me](https://ljoonal.xyz/contact) or send me git patches that you want merged, or if you have an account on my git just send a PR.